Skip to navigation Skip to content Skip to subnav

 (5) A person who violates subsection (c) or (e) of this section shall be imprisoned for not more than two years or fined not more than $1,000.00, or both.

-(1) the work is for a company or individual engaged in home improvement activities, and the person first notifies the company or individual of the conviction and notifies the Office of Attorney General of the person’s current address and telephone number; the name, address, and telephone number of the company or individual for whom the person is going to work; and the date on which the person will start working for the company or individual; or
+(A) the work is for a company or individual engaged in home improvement or land improvement activities and the company or individual has not previously committed a violation under this section; the person and the management of the company or the individual are not a family member, a household member, or a current or prior business associate; and the person first notifies the company or individual of the conviction and notifies the Office of the Attorney General of the person’s current address and telephone number; the name, address, and telephone number of the company or individual for whom the person is going to work; and the date on which the person will start working for the company or individual; or

-(2) the person notifies the Office of Attorney General of the intent to engage in home improvement activities, and that the person has filed a surety bond or an irrevocable letter of credit with the Office in an amount of not less than $50,000.00, and pays on a regular basis all fees associated with maintaining such bond or letter of credit.
+(B) the person notifies the Office of the Attorney General of the intent to engage in home improvement or land improvement activities, and that the person has filed a surety bond or an irrevocable letter of credit with the Office in an amount of not less than $250,000.00 and pays on a regular basis all fees associated with maintaining such bond or letter of credit.

-(f) The Office of Attorney General shall release the letter of credit at such time when:
+(f) The Office of the Attorney General shall release the letter of credit at such time when:

-(1) any claims against the person relating to home improvement fraud have been paid;
+(1) any claims against the person relating to home improvement or land improvement fraud have been paid;

-(2) there are no pending actions or claims against the person for home improvement fraud; and
+(2) there are no pending actions or claims against the person for home improvement or land improvement fraud; and

-(3) the person has not been engaged in home improvement activities for at least six years and has signed an affidavit so attesting.
+(3) the person has not been engaged in home improvement or land improvement activities for at least six years and has signed an affidavit so attesting.

 • § 2030.
 Identity theft